zputrle/s2ofGo/OVERVIEW.md

 </p>
 <p align="center">Figure 1: High-level architecture</p>

 The Fly Machine does not preserve state during runs.
-The only thing the `generate.sh` needs to remember is the last commit from which the README.md is generated, and that is stored in the s2ofGo repository alongside README.md.
-This way we avoid storing any state on fly.io which makes the management of the setup easier.
+The only thing the `generate.sh` needs to remember is the last commit from which the README.md was generated, and that is stored in the s2ofGo repository alongside README.md.
+This way we avoid storing any state on Fly.io which simplifies the setup.

 **Cost**: Since we use a Fly Machine with a single core and 512 MB of memory, and the machine is stopped most of the time, the running cost should be less than 1 EUR per month.
 Additionally, to ensure that the machine is not running continuously, we limit its runtime by automatically stopping the `generate.sh` script after 3 minutes using the `timeout` command.
 This way, even if the `generate.sh` script hangs, the machine will only run for 3 minutes per day.